-Rich’s Rapidfire Recommendations – bite-sized metal morsels to let you know about albums that have grabbed Rich Davenport by the ears, that we hope you’ll enjoy too!
+Rich’s Rapidfire Recommendations – bite-sized metal morsels to let you know about books that have grabbed Rich Davenport by the eyes, that we hope you’ll enjoy too!
 ROCK ON!

 Book: “The Youngs: The Brothers Who Built AC/DC”

 Author: Jesse Fink

 When a former member of a band says that a biography is the best book he’s ever read on them, it’s worth taking seriously (ex-bassist Mark Evans in this case).
 And that’s exactly what Jesse Fink does with “The Youngs: The Brothers Who Built AC/DC”, giving the world-beating Aussie rockers the kind of treatment that’s usually reserved for more “worthy” artists like Bob Dylan and The Beatles.
 Not that there’s anything wrong with Bob or the Fab Four, but as Jesse points out early on in the proceedings, AC/DC were initially dismissed out of hand by many critics from the more po-faced school of rock writing, and it’s amusing to read the author’s account of tracking down one of these journalists to see if he still stands by his scathing review of one of their early albums, now that the band are literally one of the biggest acts on the planet.

 Angus and Malcolm Young are renowned for running a tight ship, and in looking at the way they’ve helmed the band over the years, Fink takes a wider perspective than many biographers who’ve previously written about AC/DC by looking at the influence and essential input of elder brother George Young, whose own experiences at the sharp end of the music business (as a member of the Easybeats) have played a vital role in shaping the way his younger siblings have conducted their own clannish brand of business from day one.